Food Marketing Specialist

 World Languages Microcredentials

-A World Languages microcredential attests that a student has attained intermediate proficiency in a world language at New Paltz and/or during study abroad.
-Available in the seven languages listed below, it is designed for students who wish to go beyond the basic General Education World Languages requirement but who cannot (or do not wish to) complete a minor or major.
-The microcredential focuses on elementary- and intermediate-level language courses and does not require additional upper-division courses.
-It can be completed with 6-16 credits, depending on the student's starting language level, and is open to both matriculated and non-matriculated students1.
+A World Languages microcredential rewards successful completion of at least 6 credits of intermediate-level language courses at New Paltz and/or during study abroad1.
+Available in the seven languages listed below, it is designed for students who wish to go beyond the basic General Education World Languages requirement but choose not to pursue a language minor or major.
+The World Languages microcredential is open to both matriculated and non-matriculated students.
 A grade of B- or better is required for courses to count toward the microcredential.

-Whatever your reason for language study, whether for career advancement, exploring one’s heritage, or a particular cultural interest, a World Languages microcredential offers a pathway to intermediate proficiency without the broader array of courses required for a minor or major in the language.
+Whatever your reason for language study, whether for career advancement, exploring your heritage, or a particular cultural interest, a World Languages microcredential offers a pathway to intermediate proficiency.
 Visit the Department of Languages, Literatures & Cultures website for more information, and contact llc@newpaltz.edu for eligibility details.

 American Sign Language